 When is the deadline?

-You must submit your signed approval to the Butler College Office by Dean’s Date.
+You must submit your signed approval to the Butler College Office by Dean’s Date of spring semester.

 What kinds of courses may be approved for credit?

 A course you take elsewhere must “fit generally within the range of course offerings in a Princeton department or program.”
 This means that a course on the sociology of gender might well be approved; a course on underwater basket-weaving would not.
 Journalism, business school, and communications courses are unlikely to be approved—you may well want to go ahead and take them for your own enrichment, however!

 Courses must be offered by a four-year accredited University, and must meet for a minimum of four weeks, and 30 hours of in-class time.